Customer churn rate is the percentage of your customers or subscribers who cancel or don't renew their subscriptions during a given time period.

 This would mean your quarter's customer churn rate would be the 50 churned customers divided by the 500 acquired customers, and 50 divided by 500 is 0.10.

 Multiplied by 100%, this gives you a customer churn rate of 10%.

 Now that you've found out what your churn rate is, you're probably wondering how you can reduce it.
 Take a look at the next section for some best practices that can help you decrease churn at your business.

 How to Reduce Customer Churn

-You can work to prevent customer churn from the moment someone becomes a customer by creating a robust new customer onboarding process.
-Use a new customer welcome email, dedicated 1:1 and online customer onboarding, and create educational content on your blog, social media, and video channels to help educate customers and show them how to get optimal value from your product or service.
+You can work to prevent customer churn from the moment someone becomes a customer by creating a robust new onboarding process.
+Use a new customer welcome email, dedicated 1:1 and online customer onboarding, and create educational content on your blog, social media, and video channels to instruct customers and show them how to get optimal value from your product or service.

-Make sure you're consistently asking for customer feedback and key moments across the customer experience.
-If you've already identified that customers are likely to churn if they don't log into your online tool once every 15 days, ask them for feedback around day 10 to try to re-engage them.
-If they hit a milestone or goal using your product or service, ask them for feedback after that moment.
-Figure out the key moments that make or break a happy customer, and ask for feedback at those touchpoints to maintain the relationship.
+Make sure you're consistently asking for customer feedback at key moments across the customer experience.
+If you've already identified that customers are likely to churn if they don't log into your tool every 15 days, ask them for feedback around day 10 and try to re-engage them.
+If they hit a milestone using your product or service, ask them for feedback after that moment.
+Figure out the key moments that make or break a happy customer and ask for feedback at those touchpoints to strengthen the relationship.

 Featured Tool: 20 Free Review Response Templates.
 Sometimes, feedback comes in the form of a scathing online review.
 Use these templates to respond to those reviews appropriately and increase your chances of retaining and delighting that customer.

 Build rapport with your customers by communicating with them proactively so they view you as a trusted partner.
 Periodically reach out with content you think they'll find interesting or helpful, connect and engage with them on social media, and reach out if issues or outages crop up on the product side so they know they can depend on you.